GUIDANCE AND INSIGHTS

 FOREWORD

-It is a great pleasure to write the foreword to the DELOS Guide to Arbitration Places (GAP).
-The GAP is a comprehensive, comparative study on arbitration places around the globe: developed as a user-friendly guide providing in-house counsel, corporate lawyers, and arbitration practitioners with practical and effective insight into selecting arbitral seats and conducting arbitral proceedings.
+It is a great pleasure to write the foreword to the DELOS second edition of the Guide to Arbitration Places (2nd GAP).
+The 2nd GAP builds upon the successful first edition (1st GAP) to provide a comprehensive, comparative study on arbitration places around the globe.

-The GAP was produced to further the overall objective of DELOS to create a more time and cost effective international arbitration community and to provide arbitration practitioners, in-house counsel, and corporate lawyers with further insight into the practice of arbitration.
+The 2nd GAP was produced to further the overall objective of DELOS to create a more time and cost-effective international arbitration community and to provide arbitration practitioners, in-house counsel, and corporate lawyers with further insight into the practice of arbitration.